AahanOO7/Aahan007/README.md

 # Happy seeing you here! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-I am Aahan, currently I am studying in 8th standard in [Delhi Public School, Noida](https://dpsnoida.co.in/).
-I am an app developer & tech enthusiast I am always open to collaborating on projects and innovative/disruptive ideas.
+I am a 14 y/o web developer studying in Delhi Public School, Noida and Chief SEO Director at KnowScape and Chief of Human Resources at CODIA.
+I build web applications on the MERN Stack.
+I am open to collaborate on open-source / intriguing projects.
+I like to participate in hackathons and tech-related events.
+I am passionate about developing stuff for the community.
+I am ardent towards learning modern day technologies and aim to do something prolific everyday.
 ---

 ## ⚡ Skills